horberlan/anny-dock/README.md

 ## Architecture

-Anny-Dock is built using a modern ECS architecture with Bevy:
+anny-dock is built using a modern ECS architecture with Bevy:

 ### Core Systems
 - Animation System